Summary

 Killmaster at

-later to become the home of Edward Loveden Townsend, the driving force
+Berks. was later to become the home of Edward Loveden Townsend, the

-was insufficient, together with half his father's wearing
+insufficient, together with half his father's wearing apparel (of

-other half being shared amongst three of his siblings.
+father's estate, the other half being shared amongst three of his

 On 19 April 1780 he Christened his first son, Thomas HATTON, at Widford